 Pantone Color for 2017

-A refreshing and revitalizing shade, Greenery is symbolic of new beginnings.
-Greenery is a fresh and zesty yellow-green that evokes the first days of spring.
-Greenery is nature’s neutral!
+Greenery is a fresh and zesty yellow-green shade that evokes the first days of spring when nature’s greens revive, restore and renew.

 Traditional and Formal Wedding Colors